TUI Cruises: Newbuilds

 In July 2018, TUI Cruises announces th order of two new 160,000 ton LNG InTUItion class ships at Fincanteri.

 In February 2020 TUI announced the purchase of Hapag-Lloyd Kreuzfahrten.
 The take over was completed in July 2020.

 The Mein Schiff Herz left the fleet in April 2023.

 In 2023 it was announced the new InTUItion class would introduce a new naming convention, with the first ship named Mein Schiff Relax.
 The ship was floated out in November 2023 at Fincantieri's Monfalcone shipyard in Italy.

 The final ship of the Blue Motion Class, Mein Schiff 7 debuted in 2024, and will be one of the first methanol ready ships.

 On February 7, 2025, the Mein Schiff Relax was delivered to TUI Cruises.
 The first new prototype design for the line in over 11 years, it is also the first LNG powered and largest ship in the fleet.
+Her sister ship Mein Schiff Flow was delivered in June 2026.